 Where this camera really shines is in the way it captures human expression and skin.
 You’ll never need to do skin retouching when using this camera — it does everything for you.
 People tend to look really good in this camera without needing fancy angles or ring lights.

-What type of film does it take?
+What type of film does the Ilford Sprite take?

 Because of the fixed shutter speed and aperture, the types of film that can be used are limited.
-If it gets too dark outside and you have the wrong roll of film, you’re likely to lose a lot of shadow detail if the flash isn’t on.

 Which films should I avoid using with the Ilford Sprite 35-II?